michaelgoldpiano/datastructures/README.md

 ## How To Test
 Testing scripts are provided:
 ### C
-On a linux command line, navigate to the `c` directory and run `sh test.sh`.
+On a linux command line, navigate to datastructures root directory and run `sh test.sh`.
+You should see lines with `+ PASSED test_{function_name}` and valgrind output with no memory leaks.

 ## How To Use